 The long-term health effects of vaping are unknown.
 What we do know is that e-cigarettes and other ENDS products produce aerosol, not harmless “water vapor”.
-This aerosol can contain harmful and potentially harmful substances including nicotine and ultrafine particles that can be inhaled deep into the lungs; flavoring such as diacetyl, a chemical linked to serious lung disease; volatile organic compounds; cancer-causing chemicals and heavy metals such nickel, tin, and lead.
+This aerosol can contain harmful and potentially harmful substances including:

-While many adults attempt to quit using traditional forms of tobacco by switching to e-cigarettes, these products are not FDA-approved quitting aids and they are not proven to help people quit.
-Free quitting medications and counseling are available to all South Carolinians by calling the SC Tobacco Quitline 1-800-QUIT-NOW (1-800-784-8669) or by visiting www.quitnow.net/southcarolina.
+While many adult tobacco users attempt to quit by switching to e-cigarettes, these products are not FDA-approved quitting aids.
+Free FDA-approved quit medications are available to all South Carolina tobacco users through the SC Tobacco Quitline.

 - Most e-cigarettes contain nicotine, which is highly addictive.

-- Many e-liquids contain more nicotine than a regular cigarette.
-One JUUL pod contains as much nicotine as 20 cigarettes.
+- One JUUL pod can contain as much nicotine as 20 cigarettes.

 - Exposure to e-cigarette aerosol may be a trigger for adults with breathing problems, such as asthma, increasing the risk of a severe asthma attack.